SarahSaadain/aDNA/README.md

 - If a match is found, the filename is updated accordingly.
 - If --test is enabled, it prints the changes without renaming the files.

-This ensures efficient and structured renaming of raw read files within the pipeline
+This ensures efficient and structured renaming of raw read files within the pipeline.

 ###### CSV Format